 But, in the evening, from the pedestal of 55 windowed palaces, you couldn’t deny saying that the statue looks much more beautiful than anything else at the Bhaktapur Durbar Square.
 It’s just pristine.

 Isn’t it interesting talking about the kings and their stories?
 Well, we have another article all about the Malla kings of Bhaktapur.
-You can check that out.
+You can check that out too.

-Besides these monuments, there is still more to explore in the Bhaktapur Durbar Square.
+Besides these monuments, there is still some more to explore in the Bhaktapur Durbar Square.

 Vatsala Durga temple is the white elegance of Bhaktapur Durbar Square.
 It looks more like the Krishna Mandir of Patan but it’s not the one.
 It is the temple of Tantric Shakti, Durga that in the form of Sri Yantra.